 - You could do what I did.
 Turn a hobby and a passion into a way to make some money.
 If all of those reasons weren’t enough to persuade you that you could save a few dollars and have some fun if you buy a Silhouette, then maybe this is.
 Even as a HOBBY Silhouette crafter, I made more money than the machine itself cost within a few months by making things for friends and neighbors.
 They’d much rather pay you $25 for that cute custom onesie than to get online, order it, wait for it to ship….
 Psh, they’ll go to their neighborhood dealer… of crafts.
 If you’re any good at Silhouetting (that’s what I’m here for), you’ll make your money back in no time…and who know?
 Maybe even a profit!

 Well, folks, thanks for playing along.
 If I didn’t convince you…. then just order custom stuff from me instead ::wink wink::.
 If I did convince you, PLEASE send me pics of your first project!
 I love helping newbies and I have so much fun helping people figure out how to make the most of my most-favorite crafting gadget!

 Also, I just want to say- I was not paid for my opinion nor has Silhouette or Amazon paid me to write a review.
 This was my honest opinion about the Silhouette Cameo 3.
 However, I would appreciate it if you click the above link to purchase.
-Because it is an affiliate link, I make a small commission if you buy a Silhouette Cameo 3.
+Because it is an affiliate link, I make a small commission if you buy a Silhouette Cameo 3 (at no cost to you).
 This is how I am able to operate my site and bring you fun, informative tips & tricks.
-Anything is appreciated!
+Thank you!